ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 an RSA key pair with the public key being `(public exponent, modulus)` and the private key being `(private exponent, modulus)`.

-When thinking about certificates it is easy to assume that the RSA key for a given certificate expires.
+A common misconception when learning about keys and certificates is that the RSA key for a given certificate expires.
 RSA keys however never expire - after all they are just three numbers.
-Only the certificate containing its public key can expire.
-You can easily use the same RSA key pair to generate a new valid certificate again and again.
+Only the certificate containing the public key can expire.
+You can easily use the same RSA key pair to get a new valid certificate again and again.

 ## What does the TLS certificate contain?

-After submitting the
+By submitting the
-[Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request) containing your public key to a Certificate Authority it will issue a valid certificate to upload to your web server.
-It will again contain the public key of the RSA key pair we generated above and an expiration date.
+[Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request) containing your public key to a Certificate Authority it will issue a valid certificate.
+That will again contain the public key of the RSA key pair we generated above and an expiration date.
 Both the public key and the expiration date will be signed by the CA so that modifications of any of the two would render the certificate invalid immediately.

 For simplicity I left out a few other fields that [X.509 certificates](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate)